Medical Records: Frequently Asked Questions

 Question: How long are medical records kept?

-Answer: Medical records for adult patients will be retained until at least 10
+Answer: Medical records for adult patients are kept for 10 years from the discharge

 Question: What if the patient is deceased?